 Diesel engines are torquey

 These engines are built for more torque while being more efficient than a petrol engine.
 The reason is the compression ratio.
 As diesel engines are self-igniting, they need to generate enough pressure in the combustion chamber which would make the diesel ignite.
-This increase in compression ratio means more torque produced when combustion occurs.
+This increase in compression ratio means more torque is produced when combustion occurs.
 The diesel engine also has faster combustion which means more torque as well.

 Diesel cars can haul more load